aimms/how-to/C_Getting_Started/index.rst

 ========================

 .. meta::
-   :description: Help and support with installation and licensing.
+   :description: Help and support with installation and settings.

 .. image:: ../Images/getting-started.png
    :scale: 100
    :align: right
    :alt: AIMMS Getting Started Help & Support

 These topics provide fundamentals about using and customizing AIMMS.
-Learn about terminology, settings options, shortcuts, and basic set-up.
+Learn about terminology, settings options, shortcuts, and basic set up.
 You will also find licensing help here.

 .. toctree::
    :maxdepth: 1

-   /Articles/195/195-transfer-developer-license
-   /Articles/89/89-license-nodelock-error
-   /Articles/89/89-academic-license
-   /Articles/105/105-adding-named-user-licenses
-   /Articles/106/106-install-network-license
-   /Articles/186/186-keyboard-shortcuts-for-aimms
-   /Articles/45/45-share-project-files
-   /Articles/84/84-using-libraries
-   /Articles/145/145-import-export-section
-   /Articles/232/232-display-line-numbers
-   /Articles/225/225-change-syntax-highlighting-colors
+   Sub_Basics/index
+   Sub_Settings/index
+   Sub_Licensing/index